code-in-the-cup/gobbledegook/README.md

 **Run** `sudo ./src/standalone -d`.
 This will require your machine to be setup correctly with `BlueZ` and working BLE hardware.
 Don't forget the `sudo`; you'll need it unless you configure the appropriate permissions for your user to access to D-Bus and the HCI socket.
 Options are: `-e` (errors-only output), `-v` (verbose output), `-d` (debug output)

-**Coding** your own BLE services is actually very easy once you become a little familiar with things.
-Think of Gobbledegook as a template BLE library.
-You're expected to modify `Server.cpp` and replace the example services with your own.
+**Coding** your own BLE services is actually very easy once you become a little familiar with things.Gobbledegook used to be a template BLE library.
+Now you're expected to pass a lambda that will configure the whole GATT.
+Rest is just "magick".
 Do yourself a favor and scan through the **Implementing services with GGK** section.
 It's your quickest path to understanding the foundation.

-**Integrating** into your app is easy: just link against `libggk.a` and include `include/Gobbledegook.h` where needed.
+**Integrating** into your app is easy: just link against `libggk.a` and include `include/*` where needed.
 Use `standalone.cpp` as a template for getting things setup in your code.